Opportunity Cost Examples

 - Selling Stocks now and 2 months later

 Let us understand these examples in detail:

 Example #1 – Graduation Versus Salary

 A person named X is currently working in a company and drawing some salary.
-X is getting an option to do the graduation for 2 years but for that he/she must leave his/her job.
-If he/she doesn’t go for graduation, the opportunity cost will be higher degree plus the additional salary that he/she might get because of this degree.
-On the other hand, if he/she opts for the job then the opportunity cost will be 2 years’ salary that has to be foregone.
+X is getting an option to do the graduation for 2 years, but for that, he/she must leave his/her job.
+If he/she doesn’t go to graduation, the opportunity cost will be a higher degree plus the additional salary that he/she might get because of this degree.
+On the other hand, if he/she opts for the job, then the opportunity cost will be 2 years’ salary that has to be foregone.

 Example #2 – Stock Versus Cash